alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CRMotionView](https://github.com/chroman/CRMotionView) - A custom photo viewer that implements device motion scrolling, inspired by Facebook Paper.
 * [CRPixellatedView](https://github.com/chroman/CRPixellatedView) - UIView subclass with a pixellated animation inspired by Facebook's Slingshot app.
 * [DBImageView](https://github.com/danielebogo/DBImageView)
+* [ExpandableHeaderView](https://github.com/microeditionbiz/ExpandableHeaderView) It tries to reproduce the behaviour that you can find on Twitter app, profile section, when the user scrolls down that section, the header is expanded and blurred.
 * [ETFoursquareImages](https://github.com/EugeneTrapeznikov/ETFoursquareImages)
 * [HATransparentView](https://github.com/hebertialmeida/HATransparentView) - UIView subclass based on Rdio stations menu.
 * [JTFadingInfoView](https://github.com/JunichiT/JTFadingInfoView) - JTFadingInfoView is google's material design like notification view with smooth fade in/out animation features, based on UIButton subclass.